-We use the dimensions $(W \times H)$ of the challenge image I (or image D), and the values of R and C to get the $R \times C$ grid representation of the image as discussed in section 2 (Fig. 2).
+We determine and record the width W and height H of the input image I from the IG module, or the image D from the dynamic solver sub-module.
+We then use the dimensions $(W \times H)$ of the challenge image I (or image D), and the values of R and C to get the $R \times C$ grid representation of the image as discussed in section 2 (Fig. 2).

-5.2.3 Base object detector: YOLOv3
+5.2.2 Base object detector: YOLOv3

 To determine the presence of objects and their locations in an image, an object detection model learns from a set of annotated training images (possibly thousands of them).
 The target locations of the detected objects are usually described in term of bounding boxes.
 The bounding box is a rectangular box and usually it is defined by x- and y-axis coordinates upper-left corner, and x- and y-axis coordinates of the bottomright corner of the rectangle.
 Recent advancements in deep learning and ubiquitousness of relatively low-cost computing devices such as Graphical Processing Units (GPUs), has resulted in some powerful object detection systems.
-We experimented with several advanced and state-of-art object recognition systems such as mask-RCNN [26], Faster-RCNN [40], and YOLOv3 [39].
+We experimented with several advanced and state-of-art object recognition systems such as mask-RCNN [27], Faster-RCNN [42], and YOLOv3 [41].
 We find most of the models, except for YOLOv3, to be computationally expensive even when we take advantage of a GPU.
-As our proposed system is fully online, and the captcha challenge is time sensitive, we decide to use YOLOv3.
+As our proposed system is fully online, and the captcha challenge is time sensitive, we decide to use

+YOLOv3.
 In our experiment, we find YOLOv3 extremely fast while maintaining almost similar detection performance when we compare it to the other detection systems.
 In some cases, it seems to outperform few the state-of-arts.
 For these reasons, we use YOLOv3 as a base object recognition and detection system in our work.